Convergence of the Point Integral method for Poisson equation on point cloud: Introduction

+Using the integral approximation, we transfer the Laplace-Beltrami operator to an integral operator.
+The integral operator is easy to be discretized on point clouds using some quadrature rule, since there is not any differential operators inside.
+This is the essential ingredient in the point integral method.
+Similar integral approximation is also used in nonlocal diffusion and peridynamic model \cite{Du-SIAM,book-nonlocal,DGLZ13,DJTZ13,ZD10}.

-The graph Laplacian is a discrete object associated to a graph, which reveals many properties of graphs as does the Laplace-Beltrami operator to manifolds~\cite{Chung}.
+The point integral method is also related with the graph Laplacian.
+Graph Laplacian is a discrete object associated to a graph, which reveals many properties of graphs~\cite{Chung}.
 It is observed in~\cite{BelkinN05, Lafon04diffusion, Hein:2005:GMW, Singer06} that the graph Laplacian with the Gaussian weights well approximates the LBO when the vertices of the graph are assumed to sample the underlying manifold.
 When there is no boundary, Belkin and Niyogi~\cite{CLEM_08} showed the spectra of the graph Laplacian with Gaussian weights converges to that of $\Delta_\M$.
 The main issue that remains is how to deal with the boundary.
 In fact, near the boundary, it was observed~\cite{Lafon04diffusion, BelkinQWZ12} that the graph Laplacian is dominated by the first order derivative and thus fails to be true Laplacian.
 Recently, Singer and Wu~\cite{Singer13} showed the spectral convergence of the graph Laplacian in the presence of the Neumann boundary.
 In both~\cite{CLEM_08} and~\cite{Singer13}, the convergence analysis is based on the connection between the graph Laplacian and the heat operator, and thus the Gaussian weights are essential.

-Another related work is the nonlocal diffusion problem studied by Du et al~\cite{Du-SIAM} and many others where the nonlocal operator takes the same form as the integral Laplace operator.
+The main contribution of this paper is that, for Poisson equation with Neumann boundary condition, we prove that the numerical solution computed by the PIM converges to the exact solution in $H^1$ norm as the density of the sample points tends to infinity.
+Unlike the methods used in graph Laplacian, we do not relate the integral operator to heat kernel.
+Instead, we use the strategy which is standard in numerical analysis to prove the convergence.

+It is well known in the numerical analysis that the convergence is the summation of consistency and stability.
+We prove that the coercivity of the original Laplace-Beltrami operator is preserved in the point integral method.
+This implies the stability of the point integral method.
+Together with the estimate of the truncation error, we get the convergence of the point integral method.